Abram Hewitt

 Abram Stevens Hewitt (July 31, 1822 – January 18, 1903) was an American politician, educator, ironmaking industrialist, and lawyer who was mayor of New York City for two years from 1887 to 1888.
 He also twice served as a U.S. Congressman from and chaired the Democratic National Committee from 1876 to 1877.

 The son-in-law of the industrialist and philanthropist Peter Cooper, Hewitt is best known for his work with the Cooper Union, which he aided Cooper in founding in 1859, and for planning the financing and construction of the first line of what would eventually develop into the New York City Subway, for which he is considered the "Father of the New York City Subway System".

 Early life

 Hewitt was born in Haverstraw, New York.
 His mother, Ann Gurnee, was of French Huguenot descent, while his father, John Hewitt, was from Staffordshire in England and had emigrated to the U.S. in 1796 to work on a steam engine to power a water plant in Philadelphia.

-Hewitt earned a scholarship to attend Columbia College.
+Hewitt attended Columbia College on a scholarship and was a member of the Philolexian Society..
 After graduating from the college in 1842, he taught mathematics there, and became a lawyer several years later.

 From 1843 to 1844, Hewitt traveled to Europe with his student, Edward Cooper, the son of industrialist entrepreneur Peter Cooper, and another future New York City mayor.
 During their return voyage, the pair were shipwrecked together.
 After this, Hewitt became "virtually a member of the Cooper family", and in 1855 married Edward's sister, Sarah Amelia.